 - Better contact with international clients

-- Ability to work anywhere there’s an internet connection
+- Ability to work anywhere there is an internet connection

-- Unified communications that let you easily combine technologies and platforms
+- Unified communications to let you easily combine technologies and platforms

-Clearly, large businesses have much more to gain than to lose by changing up their phone systems.
+Enterprises with large phone systems have more to gain than they have to lose by switching systems.

 According to The VoIP Report, 42% of firms were sending 100% of their traffic over SIP trunks in 2018.
 Additionally, 50% of U.S. business exchange lines were SIP-based in 2019.
 Clearly, SIP is here to stay.